HoTCoffeeh: Hanbury Brown-Twiss correlation functions and radii from event-by-event hydrodynamics

-In the case of the SV HBT radii, we find that the ensemble averaged radii are an order of magnitude larger than in the purely thermal case which has been investigated extensively elsewhere (cf. Fig. of \cite{Plumberg:2015eia}).
+In the case of the SV HBT radii, we find that the ensemble averaged radii with resonances are an order of magnitude larger than in the purely thermal case which has been investigated extensively elsewhere (cf. Fig. 4 of \cite{Plumberg:2015eia}).
 This is a consequence of the way in which the SV radii represent the curvature of the correlator at $\vec{q}=0$, thanks to the sharp peak the correlator acquires at this point from long-lived resonances.
 Once all such resonance effects are included, the qualitative features of the $R^2_{ij}$ and their $K_T$-dependence remain essentially unchanged, but the quantitative effects are drastic.
 We also compared the event-by-event distributions of the GF HBT radii with those of the SV radii.
 Interestingly, the broadening of the $R^2_o$ distribution with increasing $K_T$ appears to be a robust feature of both the SV and GF methods.
 Quantitatively, the GF radii are in general smaller than their SV counterparts, once resonances are included, since the two methods differ in their representation of the global structure of the correlation function: while the SV radii represent the curvature of the correlation function at $\vec{q}=0$, the GF radii represent a best fit to the full correlation function, and therefore do not tend to overestimate the effects of long-lived resonances as severely as the SV radii do.